gilbertfrancois/threejs-lavalamp/README.md

 ## About

-A smooth moving colour gradient with discontinuities, implemented with THREE.js
+Smooth changing colour gradients with discontinuities in WebGL, implemented with Three.js.

 ## Usage